vpoltavets02/VCryptoInformerBot/README.md

 ## General information
 This bot was created as a studying project for my portfolio.
 I was interested in creating something different from a common backend application with Spring Boot, so I decided to create my own telegram bot.
 The main purposes of this bot are:
 * Displaying the list of all available tokens with command `/all_tokens`
+* Turning on/off notifications from bot with help of `/notifications` command
 * Adding/removing tokens from user list using `/add` and `/remove` commands respectively
 * Getting statistic with using command `/stat`
+* Displaying profile of user in the bot using command `/profile`
 * Hourly informing users about token price changes in their token lists

 ## Techlogies